-My friend Stephanie and I traveled through Europe from the end of January to the end of April.
+My friend Stephanie and I traveled through Europe from January to April.
 We went to Scotland, Switzerland, Amsterdam, Prague, Norway, and Germany.
 I am the WORST packer so I read post after post and watched a million videos about what to pack for winter.I’m also from California where it really doesn’t get THAT cold, so I wasn’t 100% sure what I’d be needing on a daily basis.
-I’m actually pretty damn proud of how I packed to be honest – only a few items that I regret bringing, and I fit everything into a carry on suitcase and small backpack because I am insane!
+I’m actually pretty damn proud of how I packed to be honest – only a few items that I regret bringing, and I managed to fit everything into a carry on suitcase and small backpack because I am insane!
 MAJOR WIN for me, the girl who used to bring a suitcase to a sleepover.

 I was even able to squeeze most of it into my carry on for a couple of the Easy Jet flights we took (they don’t allow a personal item).
 The trick is having a giant coat with lots of pockets and a giant scarf to hide your DSLR camera with. 😉

 Note: I try really hard to only buy used things; if I can’t then I’ll buy new.
 Poshmark is my best friend when looking for things online, and I’ve had good luck with Crossroads in person.
 Therefore, I’ve only linked things I think would be difficult to buy used.
 You can also see if the products I’ve recommended on Amazon are sold as refurbished/used!

 OUTERWEAR/JACKETSWarm outerwear waterproof (this is KEY) jacket with hood – I got black so it would go with everything and I could wear it when I went out, too, and it wouldn’t look TOO out of place.
 The hood and fur on it is also removable, which is nice, but can also be annoying when you accidentally unsnap it (which happened one too many times).